coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

       workshop.
 - Allow registration as part of teams.
-    - Research shows that multiple adopters in an organization greatly increases uptake of new tools (I don't have a citation... does someone?).
+    - Research shows that multiple adopters in an organization greatly increases uptake of new tools [citation needed].
       Encourage people to come with friends or groupmates.
     - This is implemented as a "Team name" option when registering.
 - Bring your own breakout room
     - To further improve things, imagine if a whole group wants to get